eXist-db/existdb-ansible-role/README.md

 ```
 exist_userpass_map:
-  myserver1: |
+  myserver1:
-    map:entry("eXide", "thispassword"),
-    map:entry("guest", "guestpass"),
-    map:entry("SYSTEM", "wonttell")
+    myinstanceA:
+      "eXide": "thispassword"
+      "guest": "guestpass"
+      "SYSTEM": "wonttell"
-  myserver2: |
+  myserver2:
-    map:entry("eXide", "thatpassword"),
-    map:entry("guest", "guestpass"),
-    map:entry("extrauser", "secret")
+    myinstanceB:
+      "eXide": "thatpassword"
+      "guest": "guestpass"
+      "extrauser": "secret"
-  myserver3: ""
+  myserver3: {}
 ```

 As with the `exist_adminpass` variable, `exist_userpass_map` holds a dict with inventory hostnames as the key.
-Values are literal XQuery sequence fragments.
-**NOTE** for this reason, all entries except the last one need a trailing comma, otherwise you will get a syntax error.
+Values are dicts itself with the exist instance name as the key, and a dict of usernames/passwords as the value.

-As shown for `myserver3`, use an empty string if you don't want to modify user accounts, or if you really want to use an empty admin password.
+As shown for `myserver3`, use an empty dict if you don't want to modify user accounts, or if you really want to use an empty admin password.
 But both variables need a key/value pair for each eXist server managed with Ansible, otherwise you will get a syntax error.